Home / Focused Guides / Education / Early Childhood Education / Best Main Line Preschools: A Rich Variety of Options for Early Childhood Education

 The YMCA of Greater Brandywine offers childcare and early childhood education for children ages six weeks to six years old.

-The YMCA of Greater Brandywine (610-643-9622) is one of the largest providers of childcare and early childhood education around the Main Line.
+The Y is one of the largest providers of childcare and preschool education around the Main Line.
 More than just babysitting, the credentialed teachers at the YMCA follow the research-based Frog Street curriculum, which focuses on socially-based experiences.

 Parents may add in YMCA programs, such as swim lessons, karate, or gymnastics, to their child’s day.
 With eight locations in the Philly area, the YMCA provides a social starting point for kids ages infant to preschool.
-The YMCA of Greater Brandywine Summer Camp has traditional or specialized options for kids aged 3 – 15.
+The YMCA of Greater Brandywine Summer Camp has traditional and specialized options for kids aged 3 – 15.

 Main Line Montessori Schools